prafulmunugoti/GRAD695_FinalProject_MUSICON/tests/README.md

 # MusiCon
-This project aims to build up a full test set for a product, including unit tests and the integration test.
-The product in this project is a Music Player Simulator which can operate based on the user’s input.
-The existing functionalities of the music player simulator includes:
+This folder is a full test set for a product, including unit tests and the integration test.
+The product in this project is a Music Player Emulator which can operate based on the user’s input.
+The existing functionalities of the music player Emulator includes:

 1. Add a new song to library
      To add a new song into the existing repository and helps in building the songs database with attributes title, artist, album, year, lyrics.